isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    Lease reclamation must be enabled with a low value for the ``reclaim-timer-wait-time`` parameter, to ensure that the server frequently collects expired leases and makes them available for allocation via the SFLQ data.
+    Lease reclamation must be enabled with a low value for the ``reclaim-timer-wait-time`` parameter to ensure that the server frequently collects expired leases and makes them available for allocation via the SFLQ data.
 Expired leases are not considered free by the allocator until they are reclaimed by the server.
 See :ref:`lease-reclamation` for more details about the